|Guide||♦||4 Triplogs||3 Topics|

 Rock the Cabeza!

-"Cabeza Prieta" means "dark head" in Spanish and refers to the distinctive black lava topped peak on a granite dome near the western boundary of the refuge.
-It is believed that Jesuit missionary explorer Padre Eusebio Kino named the peak as he crossed the area multiple times between 1699 and 1701 making the first maps of the region.
+"Cabeza Prieta" means "dark head" in Spanish and refers to the distinctive black lava topped peak on a granite dome near the refuge's western boundary.
+It is believed that Jesuit missionary explorer Padre Eusebio Kino named the peak as he crossed the area multiple times between 1699 and 1701, making the first maps of the region.

 Check out the El Camino del Diablo for additional information and history.
 Check out the Bell Trail for Charlie Bell reference.